Afro Samurai: Production

 Okazaki started drawing African-American characters on items like Kleenex boxes when he was a teenager, inspired by his fondness for hip hop and soul music.
 He also drew ideas from American media and their depiction of Japanese culture.
-Takashi started combining elements of samurai into his work, eventually developing the design for Afro, which was also based in the legendary black samurai Yasuke who existed during the Sengoku period of Japan.
+He started combining elements of samurai into his work, eventually developing the design for Afro.
 Okazaki began writing the original dōjinshi, then called Afro Samurai!, when he and his friends started independently publishing the art magazine Nou Nou Hau.
 The preparatory "issue 0" of Nou Nou Hau was released in November 1998 with Afro Samurai artwork featured on the cover.
 Takashi Okazaki wrote the entire manga in the English direction, with elements from English and Japanese comics.
 He also used Afro Samurai for a cat food advertisement in the last pages of his manga book.
 In addition to the anime production, Okazaki re-made the dōjinshi, with an increased display of artistic skill.
 At the Japan Society from March 13 to June 14, 2009, original Afro Samurai dōjinshi artwork (as used on issue 0 of Nou Nou Hau) was showcased at the KRAZY!: The Delirious World of Anime + Manga + Video Games exhibition.

 Media

 Manga

 The series was originally published in the self-funded Nou Nou Hau dōjinshi magazine.
 First appearing in issue 0, the dōjinshi version was first published from September 1999 to October 2000.
 After the release of the anime version, Okazaki recreated the original dōjinshi.
 Although the recreation of the original manga was created in Japan, it was first published in the United States by Seven Seas Entertainment and Tor Books in two tankōbon volumes.
 As a special supplement, thumb-nail sized clips of the original dōjinshi were shown at the end of the first volume.
 The English release of the manga was Tor Books and Seven Seas' first joint publication under the newly formed Tor/Seven Seas imprint.
-The manga was also released in Italy through Panini Comics' manga publishing division Planet Manga, starting on April 9, 2009.
+The manga was also released in Italy through Panini Comics' manga publishing division Planet Manga, on April 9, 2009.
 The manga was released in one volume in Japan on December 18, 2009.
 The limited edition came with all the issues of the original dōjinshi included in a separate volume.
-A "director's cut" of the manga was set to be released on July 26, 2022 with Titan Comics taking over the publishing under their new "Titan Manga" imprint before being delayed to December 13, 2022.
+A director's cut of the manga was set to be released on July 26, 2022 with Titan Comics taking over the publishing under their new "Titan Manga" imprint.
+However, it was delayed to December 13, 2022.